-5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice and Duty Service CADS team as required.
+5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice and Duty Service CADS team or the Suffolk MASH on 0345 606 14 99.
 All information and actions taken, including the reasons for any decisions made, will be fully documented.

-5.8 All referrals will be made in line with Norfolk CADS procedures as outlined in Appendix 3.
+5.8 All referrals will be made in line with Norfolk CADS procedures/ Suffolk MASH as outlined in Appendix 3.

-5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS immediately.
+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS or Suffolk MASH immediately.
 Anybody can make a referral in these circumstances.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
 Concerns should always lead to help for the child at some point.

 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with CADS, the Trust Head of Safeguarding or the police if:
+However, they may also share information directly with CADS, Suffolk MASH the Trust Head of Safeguarding or the police if:

 - the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable. - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the headteacher of the academy.
-This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Head of Safeguarding). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Head of Safeguarding).

+5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher/ Principal or the Chair of Governors.
 If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Head of Safeguarding directly with their concerns/CADS.